jbuchbinder/sugarsync-linux/README.md

 `make`: it's about as easy as it gets. ;)

-It needs a recent copy of Vala with the SQLite and Soup 2.4 VAPI bindings.
-If you're using Debian/Ubuntu or a derivative, it's as easy as `sudo apt-get install valac-0.14`.
-There are no crazy external dependencies at the moment.
+It needs a recent copy of Vala with a few extra bindings.
+If you're using Debian/Ubuntu or a derivative, it's as easy as `sudo apt-get install valac-0.14 libgee-dev libsoup2.4-dev libxml2-dev`.
+There aren't a lot of crazy external dependencies at the moment.